Sadiqa de Meijer

 She has also published short stories and essays in anthologies and literary magazines, and won the Governor General's Award for English-language non-fiction at the 2021 Governor General's Awards for her book alfabet/alphabet: a memoir of a first language.

+In 2022, she was selected to be the Poet Laureate of Kingston, Ontario for a term of four years.

 Born in Amsterdam, Netherlands and raised in Canada, she currently resides in Kingston, Ontario.